bluemoonways/blue-moon-restaurant-voice-agent/README.md

 After changing `Code.gs`, create a **new deployment version** or update the existing deployment.
 Otherwise the Vapi webhook may continue using the previous deployed version.

-## Security notes

-This repository intentionally contains a placeholder Sheet ID.

-For production:

-- Keep secrets outside source code.
-- Use Apps Script `PropertiesService` for sensitive configuration where appropriate.
-- Validate incoming requests before performing write operations.
-- Restrict access if your production architecture supports authenticated webhooks.
-- Avoid publishing customer phone numbers or other personal data in sample files.

 ## Example voice-agent flows